Plans Indoor Rainy Season

 Take Salsa Lessons

 There is something very Mexico City about hiding from the rain inside a dance studio while somebody teaches you salsa steps you immediately forget.
-But after a couple drinks and a few songs, nobody cares anymore.
-Salsa classes here are social, chaotic, beginner friendly, and one of the easiest ways to meet people while traveling.
+But after a couple of drinks and a few songs, nobody cares anymore.
+Salsa classes here are social, chaotic, beginner-friendly, and one of the easiest ways to meet people while travelling.
 Even people with zero rhythm survive.
 Usually.
-And honestly, rainy nights somehow make dancing feel more cinematic.
+Rainy nights somehow make dancing feel more cinematic.

 07